-Sick Leave: Qualifying Employees (one year of continuous employment as a regular full-time or part-time Employee) are entitled to payment for up to thirty (30) days of accrued and unused sick leave at the rate of 25% of the Employee's daily salary at the time of their retirement, voluntary resignation or layoff.
-(MOU § 27.I1).
+Sick Leave: Qualifying Employees (one years of continuous employment as a regular fulltime or part-time Employee) are entitled to payment for up to thirty (30) days of accrued and unused sick leave at the rate of 25% of the Employee's daily salary at the time of their retirement, voluntary resignation or layoff.
+(MOU § 27.I).